 Utilising social media is a powerful way to grow your audience and gain awareness for your business.
 Social media is a way to increase exposure for your business to people that might not have seen your business otherwise.

-To save yourself time and money, make sure you focus your social networks to not only what works for you but to where your customers really are.
+To save yourself time and money, make sure you focus your social networks to not only what works for you but to where your customers are congregating online.

 Here’s some action items to improve your website’s use of social media: